go-delve/delve/Documentation/cli/config.md

 aliases | Map fo command aliases `command: [ "alias1", "alias2" ]`.
 debug-info-directories | List of directories to use when searching for separate debug info files. disassemble-flavor | Disassembler syntax.
-Can be 'intel', 'gun' or 'go'. max-array-values | Maximum number of array values when printing variables. max-string-len | Maximum string length used when printing variables. max-variable-recurse | Maximum number of nested struct members when printing variables.
+Can be 'intel', 'gun' or 'go'. eval-timeout | Maximum time that an expression evaluation can take, in milliseconds.
+Defaults to 100ms. max-array-values | Maximum number of array values when printing variables. max-string-len | Maximum string length used when printing variables. max-variable-recurse | Maximum number of nested struct members when printing variables.